pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **ssl** = boolean

 	Connect using SSL.
-The driver must have been compiled with SSL support.
+The server must have been compiled with SSL support.
 	This property does not need a value associated with it.
 The mere presence of it specifies a SSL connection.
 However, for compatibility with future versions, the value "true" is preferred.
 For more information see [Chapter